nogibjj/data-engineering-ids-706/Assignment-2/README.md

 2. Verify azcopy is installed using "sudo azcopy --help"
 3. Create a new storage account resource from the azure home page.
 4. After the storage resource has been created, navigate to containers (under data storage) and create a new container.
 5. Navigate inside the container, choose the required folder and choose Shared access token and copy the token.
+Ensure you change the following
+    - Change the required permissions (default is Read only).
+    - Increase the default expiry time if required (default is 8 hours)
 6. Using the "export" command, set a variable to use the connection string (Remember to not add hardcode it in the code while pushing to git.)
     - export AZURE_CONNECTION_TOKEN='<<Paste Token Here>>'